Sagnikban/Social-Media-App/README.md

-# untitled
+# Social Media App

-A new Flutter project.Instagram clone.
+A social media application using Flutter and Firebase

 ## Getting Started